ibm-cloud-docs/atracker/services/at_events_iam.md

 | `iam-groups.member.delete`  | An event is generated when an initiator removes a member from an access group. |
 | `iam-groups.member.read`    | An event is generated when an initiator views a member's membership. |
 |`iam-groups.members.list`    | An event is generated when an initiator views the members for an access group. |
-{: caption="Table 3.
-Events that are generated for access groups" caption-side="top"}
+{: caption="Events that are generated for access groups" caption-side="top"}

 ### Rules events
 {: #at_events_iam_access_rules}